-Next Generation Technologies Fund – FPGA Security (Medium priority) (expired)
+Next Generation Technologies Fund – FPGA Security (Medium priority) (closed)

 Defence systems, whether bespoke, military off the shelf, or commercial off the shelf contain many FPGAs.
 Software defined radios and radars, complex processing devices, sensor systems, and weapons systems all contain many commercial or military grade FPGAs.
 The F35 Fighter jet alone has well over 200 FPGAs within its electronic systems.